arunleer/METRICA/README.md

 # Metrica Vox Machina
 > Gold Standard Computational Linguistics Evaluation for AI
+> This was a time and scope limited project, as 26,000+ words were written simultaenously to system implementation, in order to meet the Master of Science (Computer Science) academic requirements.

 This code has been simplified into a single file for mark tracing reasons (and university submission limitations).
 Originally, all tkinter functionality was separated from package-based logic across 20+ files.
 Full release of Metrica Vox Machina will be in web-based form.
 Project code to be uploaded after mark ratification (Nov, 2023).